5hirish/flickr_wallpaper_linuxmint/README.md

 # Flickr Wallpapers
 This scrips daily fetchs 5 interesting pictures from 2 days ago from Flickr.
 It selects a random photo from those five photos and sets it as desktop wallpaper.
-The setting Desktop Wallpaper feature supports only for Linux Mint 17.X.
+The setting Desktop Wallpaper feature supports only for Linux Mint 17.X. and Ubuntu.

 **API Key required** Get it here: [Flickr App Garden](https://www.flickr.com/services/apps/create/)